itsee-birmingham/standalone_collation_editor/docs/data-format.md

 Other keys can be included if they are needed for other functions in the platform.

-For transcriptions which have text for this unit the witness array should contain an entry for each hand present in the unit.
+For transcriptions which have extant text in this unit, the witness array should contain an entry for each hand present in the unit.
 When dealing with corrected text the collation editor treats each hand as a completely separate witness to the text.
-For this reason it is advisable to provide a full representation of the reading and not just the corrected words if you do not want the shared words to appear as omitted in the collation editor.
+For this reason it is advisable to provide a full representation of the corrector reading and not just the corrected words.
+If you do not do this, then the shared words will appear as *om.* in the corrector hand.
 Each hand should be represented by a JSON object with two keys.

 - **id** *[string]* The sigla used to refer to this hand in the collation editor.
 - **tokens** *[array]* The array of JSON objects each of which represents a single word in this reading.